Crypto-Loot virus (Tutorial) - Jul 2021 update

-Crypto-Loot service is similar to Coinhive, CoinImp and CPU Miner.
+The malicious service is similar to Coinhive, CoinImp, and CPU Miner.
 All of them are considered to be legitimate services, but due to the high risk of being exploited for illegal purposes belong to the potentially unwanted program (PUP) category.

 A guide on how to remove Crypto-Loot miner Trojan

 Although cryptocurrency miners exhibit a low danger level if compared to Spyware, Ransomware, Keylogger, and similar cyber threats, they are capable of evading detection and removal.
 The prolonged presence of miners poses a risk for your PC to run into severe software and hardware-related crashes.
 Note that outdated or questionable anti-malware programs can miss the miner virus unnoticed.

 Therefore, if you noticed that the system runs slower than it used to before and most of the apps became unresponsive, we would highly recommend you to open Task Manager and check what processes and programs are using too much CPU.
 If some of them, including the web browser, take up more than 50% of CPU, there's a high risk of mining Trojan to be installed.
 To remove Crypto-Loot from the system, you should run a full system scan with RestoroIntego, SpyHunter 5Combo Cleaner, or Malwarebytes tools.
 That should be sufficient to eliminate misleading apps, crypto-miners, and related components.